USS Gato (SS-212): Fourth and fifth war patrols, January – June 1943

 During her fourth war patrol (13 January 1943 – 26 February 1943), Gato torpedoed and sank transport Kenkon Maru 21 January; cargo ship Nichiun Maru on 29 January; and cargo ship Suruya Maru on 15 February—all off New Georgia, Solomon Islands.
-On her fifth war patrol (19 March – 6 June 1943), she landed an Australian Intelligence party at Toep, Bougainville, 29 March 1943, and evacuated 27 children, nine mothers, and three nuns, transferring them 31 March to the submarine chaser SC-531 off Ramos, Florida Island.
+On her fifth war patrol (19 March – 6 June 1943), she landed an Australian intelligence party at Toep, Bougainville, 29 March 1943, and evacuated 27 children, nine mothers, and three nuns, transferring them on 31 March to the submarine chaser SC-531 off Ramos, Florida Island.
 During a submerged radar attack approach 4 April 1943, between Tanga and Lihir Islands, she was shaken so violently by three exploding depth charges that she returned to Brisbane for temporary repairs 11 to 20 April.
 Gato landed more Australian commandos at Toep Harbor 29 May, transported more evacuees to Ramos Island, and then reconnoitered off Tarawa in the Gilbert Islands before putting in at Pearl Harbor 6 June 1943.

 Sixth and seventh war patrols, August 1943 – January 1944

-Gato was routed onward to the Mare Island Naval Shipyard for overhaul; returned to Pearl Harbor 22 August 1943; and conducted her sixth war patrol (6 September – 28 October) via Truk and Bougainville in the Solomons to Brisbane.
+Gato was overhauled at Mare Island; returned to Pearl Harbor 22 August 1943; and conducted her sixth war patrol (6 September – 28 October) via Truk and Bougainville in the Solomons to Brisbane.
 En route on 19 October she attacked a convoy, scoring hits for unknown damage to two large cargo ships.
 Her seventh war patrol (18 November 1943 – 10 January 1944) took her north of the Bismarck Archipelago.
 On 30 November she made a coordinated attack with Ray, sinking the cargo ship Columbia Maru.
 She rescued a Japanese soldier from a life raft on 16 December, then attacked a convoy in the Saipan-Massau traffic lanes four days later to sink cargo ship Tsuneshima Maru and scored damaging hits on another freighter.
 After two hours of dodging depth charges, she finally evaded her attackers, surfaced, and headed for Tingmon, the most likely port for the damaged cargo ship.
 Gato discovered a live depth charge on her deck at the same time two enemy escorts were sighted headed in her direction.
 She outran them while disposing of the depth charge by setting it adrift on a rubber raft.
 Although she did not overtake the cargo ship, she did sight a convoy.
 On 2 December her chase was foiled by a float plane, which was driven off by Gatos gunners.
 She concluded the patrol at Milne Bay, New Guinea, 10 January 1944.